ecastan960/holbertonschool-low_level_programming/0x0C-more_malloc_free/README.md

 #more malloc
 ```
-More examples using malloc and free
+More examples using malloc and free in C
 ```